MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 > a.
 MajorVersionLimit accepts values from 1 through 50,000 (inclusive).<br/>
 > b.
 ExpireVersionsAfterDays accepts values of 0 to Never Expire or values >= 30 to delete versions that exceed that time period.<br/><br/>
 > When Version History Limits are managed Automatically (EnableAutoExpirationVersionTrim $true), setting MajorVersionLimit or ExpireVersionsAfterDays will result in an error as the count limits are set by the service.
+>
+> This parameter is currently under private preview use.

 PARAMVALUE: $true | $false